ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 - Transfers take place in the background instead of in the active browser window.
 - Transfers can be viewed, paused/resumed, or cancelled independently.

-Aspera high-speed is available only in areas listed [Integrated services](/docs/services/cloud-object-storage/basics/services.html#service-availability).
+Aspera high-speed is available only in regions listed in [Integrated services](/docs/services/cloud-object-storage/basics/services.html#service-availability).
 {:tip}

 ## Installing the Aspera high-speed plug-in